 When will the money be distributed?

-The money will be distributed in early February 2020.
+The money will be distributed from February 2020 to mid-March 2020.

 Where can I go for more information?